Abraham1708ADSOLUTION/Delivery-Estimated/README.md

-# Delivery-Estimated
+# Estimated Delivery
 --------------------- STEP 1 --------------------------

-Open the file in this repository with the name "delivery-estimated.liquid"
+Open the file in this repository with the name "estimated-delivery.liquid"

 --------------------- STEP 2 --------------------------

-Copy all code than apparen in the file
+Copy all the code that appears in the file

 --------------------- STEP 3 --------------------------

-Open your shopify code editor
+Open your Shopify code editor

---------------------- STEP 4 --------------------------
+--------------------- STAGE 4 --------------------------

-Create a new file with the name "delivery-estimated.liquid"
+Create a new file with the name "estimated-delivery.liquid"

 --------------------- STEP 5 --------------------------

-paste the all code than previously you copied
+paste all the code you copied before

 --------------------- STEP 6 --------------------------

-Go to perzonalize your shopify code , and then go to the product page
+Go to customize your Shopify code and then go to the product page

 --------------------- STEP 7 --------------------------

-select the custom liquid ant whire {% render 'delivery-estimated' %}
+select the custom liquid and type {% render 'estimated delivery' %}